davidecenzato/Number-of-runs-BBWT/README.md

 ``` console
 python BBWT_tests.py 2 6 -o outdir/
 ```
-This will create a subdirectory inside outdir ``` outdir/sigma_2_6 ``` containing the output files for binary strings of length from 3 to 6.
+This command will create a subdirectory inside /outdir named /outdir/sigma_2_6 containing the output files for binary strings of length 3 to 6.

-The output of the code will be found in a new directory.
-It consists of:
+The output files consist of:
 - Statistics on the runs ratio for each string length up to mak_k (max, min, avg, std, % of strings with $\rho_B(s)=1$)
 * Strings with max $\rho_B(s)$ for each length
 + Strings with max $\rho_B(s)$ over all the strings up to length $max_k$